huitema/privacy-layers/draft-huitema-privsec-privacy-layers.md

 absence of cookies.
 The browser privacy mechanisms will be nullified by the lack of coordination with IPv6 address allocation.

+## Domain name and SNI

+Setting up a TLS encrypted connection is usually preceded by a DNS request for the name of the service.
+Some servers host multiple services, each referenced by its own domain name.
+During the TLS connection setup, the Service Name Information (SNI) is used to direct the incoming connection to the right service.
+In the current versions of TLS, the SNI is sent in clear text during the initial exchange.
+This is rightly perceived as a privacy issue, since the SNI reveals the service accessed by the user.
+There are efforts to fix this by finding some way to encrypt the SNI.

+Sending name service requests in clear text is also perceived as a privacy risk, as discussed in [@?RFC7626].
+This can be mitigated by sending DNS requests over a TLS protected connection, as defined in [@?RFC7858].
+But few DNS servers accept TLS connections today.
+There are many reasons for this slow deployment, and one of them is probably the clear text SNI issue.
+Yes, sending the DNS requests over an encrypted connection will prevent adversaries from watching the name of the services requested by the user.
+But the same adversaries can then watch the user traffic, observe the SNI parameters of outgoing TLS connection, and retrieve the information that DNS over TLS attempted to hide.

+Similarly, the limited deployment of DNS over TLS reduces the pressure to develop and deploy some form of SNI encryption.
+If the SNI was encrypted but the DNS traffic was not, the adversaires would just observe the DNS queries and obtain the list of services requested by the users.

+Deploying either DNS over TLS or SNI encryption provide some value.
+For example, SNI encryption reduces the risk of SNI based filtering or censorship.
+DNS over TLS can provide unfiltered access to name resolution services.
+But one without the other is an incomplete solution, and incomplete solutions do not get deployed quickly.

 # Security Considerations